IgorWounds/Google-Colab-Guide/README.md

 # Google-Colab-Guide
-This is a beginner Guide to Google Colab that is featured on the Algotrading101 blog
+This is a Guide to Google Colab for beginners that is featured on the Algotrading101 blog

 It showcases: